 - the demand for the job.

 Salaries for trainee sheriff officers are around £19,000 a year.
-Salaries for qualified sheriff officers are around £26,000 a year and for qualified messengers-at-arms around £28,000 a year.
-You may also earn a performance bonus.
+Salaries for qualified sheriff officers and messengers-at-arms can range from around £26,000 to £40,000 a year.

 - You will spend a lot of your time travelling around.

 - Messengers-at-arms can travel anywhere in Scotland to serve court documents and enforce court orders of the Court of Session.

 - Sheriff officers work in particular local areas for which they have a 'commission' (applied for through the courts).

 - You might sometimes have to work overtime, or in the evenings or at weekends.